 To be fair, having people plug themselves into your calendar is more efficient than going back and forth over email, especially when you’ve got multiple Zoom meetings daily.
 But, as I used to tell my students, the most important thing in business is relationships, not efficiency.
 Respect, not technology.
 Making me plug into your calendar only tells me you’ve got more important things to do and people to meet, which doesn’t help either one of us.
 Of course, here’s an idea.
 You could always call me.

-Image credits: feature and group by Sarah Pflug from Burst; gmail Stephen Phillips-Hostreviews.
+Image credits: feature by charlesdeluvio; gmail Stephen Phillips-Hostreviews; group by Sarah Pflug from Burst.
 Want more?
 Go to Robert Brancatelli.
 The Brancatelli Blog is a member of The Free Media Alliance, which promotes “alternatives to software, culture, and hardware monopolies.”